2014 FIFA World Cup qualification (OFC): Knockout stage

-The four semifinalists in the 2012 OFC Nations Cup advanced to the third round of World Cup qualifying, regardless of the outcome of the knockout rounds.
+The four semi-finalists in the 2012 OFC Nations Cup advanced to the third round of World Cup qualifying, regardless of the outcome of the knockout rounds.
 The final results of the OFC Nations Cup knockout stage matches do count in other ways as part of the World Cup qualifying, with FIFA counting goalscorers in the qualifying statistics, and cards given contributing to suspensions in the third round of World Cup qualifying.

 Third round

 The four remaining teams played a double round-robin between 7 September 2012 and 26 March 2013, with the top team advancing to the intercontinental play-off.

-Note that – unlike the previously announced format – this means the team that advances to the intercontinental play-off may be different from the team that wins the OFC Nations Cup, and represents the OFC at the 2013 Confederations Cup.
+Note that – unlike the previously announced format – this means the team that advances to the intercontinental play-off may be different from the team that wins the OFC Nations Cup and represents the OFC at the 2013 Confederations Cup.

 The draw for the fixtures was conducted at OFC Headquarters in Auckland, New Zealand, on 26 June 2012.
 The matches were scheduled to take place in the period from 7 September 2012 to 26 March 2013.